w3c/webextensions/proposals/async-listener-registration.md

 namespace runtime {
   /**
    * Signals to the browser that asynchronous initialization is complete.
-   * Transitions the background context out of the initialization phase, replaces
+   * Transitions the background context out of the listener registration phase,
-   * the previous run's persisted listeners with the newly registered ones,
+   * replaces the previous run's persisted listeners with the newly registered
-   * and flushes the event queue.
+   * ones, and flushes the event queue.
    *
    * This method is only available to the background script context.
    */